i0brendan0/pokeemerald/README.md

 * Nidoran M and Volbeat are now able to make Nidoran F and Illumise eggs.
 * Nidorina and Nidoqueen are able to breed.
 * Splash now does damage when raining based on the weight of the Pokémon using it.
 (Same table as Low Kick)
+* Swarms now include more Pokémon to choose from and more locations to find them.
+(Currently just Surskit from RS)

 ### Not Done Yet